-Bringing a puppy home for the first time is an exciting experience, but also one that comes with a great deal of responsibility.
-From the second your new friend walks their little paws through the door, you will not only need to start training your new pup, but also take them for their first visit to the veterinarian.
+Bringing a puppy home for the first time is an exciting experience that comes with a great deal of responsibility.
+From the second your new friend walks their little paws through the door, you will not only need to start training your new pup but also take them for their first visit to the veterinarian.
 Here we’ll walk you through what you need to know about your puppy’s first vet visit.

 When To Take Your Pup For Their First Visit

-Most puppies go home to their pet parents at around 6 to 8 weeks of age, and this is the perfect time for a first visit to the vet.
+Most puppies go home to their pet parents at around 6 to 8 weeks, which is the perfect time for a first visit to the vet.
 You can push their first visit to 10 weeks of age if necessary, but the longer you wait, the more you put your pup at risk.

-Always remember to bring along any paperwork if your puppy has previously visited a vet.
-Some breeders start their pups’ vaccinations and deworming before sending them off to their new home, and if so, your veterinarian needs to know in order to continue your puppy on the proper dosages.
+Always bring along any paperwork if your puppy has previously visited a vet.
+Some breeders start their pups’ vaccinations and deworming before sending them to their new home.
+If so, your veterinarian needs to know to continue your puppy to the proper dosages.

 A lot takes place during your pup’s first visit to the vet, and if you aren’t prepared, some of it can seem confusing.
 Let’s take a look at what you should expect.